A look back at the 2020-2021 grant year.

 Jul 9, 2021

 In 2019, the Grand Valley State University Kirkhof College of Nursing (KCON) received a $2.8 million grant through the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services.
 This grant facilitated a partnership between KCON, McLaren Health Care (MHC), and Trinity Health Muskegon (THM) to recruit and train nurses enrolled in KCON's Adult/Older Adult and Child/Adolescent Primary Care Nurse Practitioner program tracks.
 With the support of the Advanced Nursing Education Workforce (ANEW) funding support, GVSU is educating, training, and will graduate 20 Doctor of Nursing Practice students who come from rural and underserved areas and are committed to providing health care in their communities.
 In order to better prepare students for Nurse Practitioner careers in their communities, KCON has developed partnerships with McLaren Health Care (MHC) and Mercy Health Muskegon (MHM).
 Both health care systems worked with KCON to recruit nurses for the program.

-This program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $700,000 with 0% financed with non-governmental sources.
+This program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $2.8 million with 0% financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.
 For more information, please visit HRSA.gov.